edadma/bittydb/README.md

 BittyDB is a small embeddable database engine for the JVM for storing documents (i.e. JSON-like objects).
 The implementation is in Scala, however, this project will aim to be very Java friendly as well.

-This project is under active development and a release has not yet been made.
-The currently available version is just a snapshot.

 Example
 -------